Mid-Michigan Fair and Affordable Housing Plan

 Date: 2015

-Determinants of Health: affordable housing, food access, meaningful work and wealth, employment, housing, affordable housing
+Determinants of Health: affordable housing

 Affected Population: People Living in Poverty

-Research Methods: Focus Groups, Primary research, Qualitative research, Quantitative research, Literature review
+Research Methods: Focus Groups, Primary Research, Qualitative Research, Quantitative Research, Literature Review

-Community Types: urban, suburban, rural
+Community Types: Various

 Click to expand map